915-Muscalagiu-AncaIoana/NSWI041/StudentsModule.md

 ##### Register

 ###### Starting situation
   The enrolee wants to apply for a place at the university.
-He has filled out the form about his personal data and registers into the student management system.

 ###### Normal
 1. The enrolee completes the form containing his personal information: first and last name, birth date, personal identification number, email, phone number and address.
 2. The Student Management System checks if all mandatory fields are filled in.
-3. The Student Management System checks if the format of the personal idntification number, email and phone number are valid.
+3. The Student Management System checks if the format of the birth date, personal idntification number, email and phone number are valid.
 4. The form containing the personal data of the enrolee is submitted to the system.
+5. The enrolee is notified upon his successful registration.

 ###### What can go wrong
 1. Not all the mandatory fields in the form are filled in by the enrolee.
 In this case, the enrolee must complete all of them.